-Our facilities are housed in a redbrick, slate-roofed Georgian mansion originally built for the Curtis family, publishers of the Saturday Evening Post.
-Located within Ziegelman Hall are classrooms, administrative staff and a language and media laboratory.
-An adjoining building houses the state-of-the-art Goldyne Savad Library Center and Ira and Judith Kaplan Eisenstein Reconstructionist Archives and faculty offices.
+The College is housed in a redbrick, slate-roofed Georgian mansion built as a summer home for the Curtis family, publishers of the Saturday Evening Post.
+Ziegelman Hall holds classrooms, administrative offices, the student lounge, and the kitchen.
+Adjoining Ziegelman Hall are the state-of-the-art Goldyne Savad Library Center, the Ira and Judith Kaplan Eisenstein Reconstructionist Archives, and faculty offices.